Club de Gimnasia y Esgrima La Plata: Stadium

 The Juan Carmelo Zerillo stadium, known as El Bosque (Spanish for "the forest", because it is located in the La Plata park of the same name) had a capacity of 31,460 and was used continuously until 2005.

 When a new city stadium was built for La Plata, both Gimnasia and Estudiantes initially chose to stay at their respective fields, but this arrangement collapsed when both fields were closed down due to new security regulations.
 In the 2006 Clausura tournament, Gimnasia began to use the city stadium for home games.

-During the Copa Sudamericana 2006, in a match against Fluminense, Gimnasia obtained the Stadium capacity record exceeding 50,000 spectators.
-Registration that is still valid.
-Match that ended 2–0 for The Wolf.
+During the Copa Sudamericana 2006, in a match against Fluminense, Gimnasia obtained the current stadium capacity record exceeding 50,000 spectators.
+The match ended 2–0 for the Wolves.

 Beginning in March 2008, Gimnasia made various reforms to its old stadium, seeking to secure the permit for its use at selected games.
 Finally in June 2008, the "El Bosque" grounds were reapproved for First Division competitions.
 On Saturday 21 June 2008, in the last game of the Clausure 2008 championship, Gimnasia returned to its old home in a match against Lanús.
 Now the Juan Carmelo Zerillo stadium has a capacity of 24,544.